foxmask/evernote_parser/README.md

 Evernote Parser
 ===============

-Split all Evernote notes in its own file from the our .enex file
+Split your exported file Evernote.enex into peaces of files, one by note, in the format you want, to be imported where you want.

 Using:
 -----